 This natural variation in body morphology is one of the reasons that planarians are great for studying how animal shape is re-established during regeneration (all of our planarian species are regenerative).

 Planarians are a powerful regeneration model because they can reproduce asexually, by transverse fissioning.
 During fissioning, worms basically attach themselves by their tail and then stretch until they pull themselves apart and separate into two pieces!!!
 The head fragment will regenerate a new tail, and the tail fragment will regenerate a new head.
 And 7-14 days later, you have two worms instead of just one…both genetically identical!
 Planarians are able to do this remarkable feat because roughly 25% of their body is made up of adult stem cells, able to regenerate all tissues the worm may need to replace.
-In the lab, we utilize this ability to further our understanding of regeneration.
+In the lab, we utilize this ability to further our understanding of regeneration (see picture below).